 Please note that the Internship Academy course does not place the student into an internship and/or site/company.

 It is the student’s responsibility to obtain the internship prior to being given permission to enroll.
-In addition to obtaining the internship, the student is required to attend a mandatory in-person enrollment orientation, where he or she will be provided all the pertinent documents and information to enroll.
-Orientation dates and times are posted under the “Enrollment Orientation” tab.
-Please check the orientation dates and times periodically prior to each semester for the latest updates as the dates and times are usually posted one to two months prior to the beginning of each semester.
+In addition to obtaining the internship, the student is required to attend a mandatory information session, where he or she will be provided all the pertinent documents and information to enroll.
+Information session dates and times are posted under the “Information Session” tab.
+Please check the information session dates and times periodically prior to each semester for the latest updates as the dates and times are usually posted one to two months prior to the beginning of each semester.

 Students pursuing an Allied-Health program (e.g., Diagnostic Medical Sonography or Speech-Language Pathology Assistant) or a teaching profession at OCC may have separate/different internship requirements for the program.
-Please contact the relevant division/department to confirm before attending the orientation.
+Please contact the relevant division/department to confirm before attending the information session.

 Note that the Internship Academy is a course, not a job/internship database.
 Please do not contact the instructor to ask for available internships.